 Our cruise director arranged a Felucca ride—what non-Egyptians would call a “sailboat ride”—on the Nile around Aswan.
 The otherwise relaxed experience was marred only by a succession of young children on wave-boards paddling up to our Felucca singing French songs badly in hopes that we would give them money to go away, (we assumed).

 Back on the boat, we blew off the planned “Nubian-themed dance party” they had planned and watched “Goodbye Lover” on an awesome Arabian Movie channel that played all old American movies in English.

 We awoke the next day to find a fourth ship docked alongside us.
 Still, since we didn’t actually leave until later in the day, we re-visited Aswan with a guide who helped point out all the things we missed when we’d walked the place ourselves—things like the Temple of Isis at Philae.

-The Temple of Isis, goddess of “making babies.”
+The Temple of Isis, the Egyptian goddess of “making babies.”

 Like pretty much everything in this country, the Temple of Isis is a notable architectural marvel.
 Not just because this incredible structure was built in the first place, but because the entire temple had once been located in a valley many miles away.

 In the 1970s, every single one of its 70,000 bricks was dismantled, transported away and reassembled on Philae, a tiny island in the middle of the Nile near Aswan.
 Even after transport, the Temple Of Isis is in surprisingly pristine shape considering its advanced age (kinda like Madonna).

 In fact, despite being relocated brick-by-brick, the temple’s only real damage was inflicted by the Coptics, a monotheistic group of jack-holes who believed that their single, omnipotent god theory was more credible than Egypt’s multiple gods for every conceivable thing theory.